 As with most dogs, greyhounds probably won’t like the vet.
-Their anxiety in the veterinary surgery may cause them to act differently, and your vet will find a muzzle beneficial to conduct a thorough examination without the fear of being bitten.
+Their anxiety in the veterinary surgery may cause them to act differently.
+Your vet will find a muzzle beneficial to conduct a thorough examination without fearing being bitten.

-While you’re out in the park, your greyhound is likely to meet lots of other breeds of dog – many much smaller than themselves.
+While you’re out in the park, your greyhound is likely to meet many other dog breeds – many much smaller than themselves.

 Muzzles can help significantly with training.
 When you first take a greyhound into your home, they may not be aware of home etiquette.

 They’ll have likely lived in a kennel for their entire lives until this point if they’re a retired racer.
-In this former life, certain behaviors will have been acceptable, which you might need to put a stop to.
+In this former life, certain behaviors will have been acceptable, which you might need to stop.